mrtpain/mobius-chat-tipbot/README.md

 Other commands:
 @tipbot balance                 # shows your balance, 'bal' and 'b' also works
 @tipbot leaderboard             # see who has what, 'rank' also works
-@tipbot donate                  # show the your address for donations
+@tipbot leaderboard lifetime    # see who has what on bot lifetime, 'rank' also works
 @tipbot send <amount> <address> # send credits to a token address, 'withdraw' also works

 In direct message chat, you can issue these commands without prefixing '@tipbot ...'.